Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

 Figure \ref{fig:exogeneity} provides evidence on the exogeneity assumptions obtained from our non-Gaussian model.
-The two graphs in the first row show the posterior distributions of the correlation between the tax proxy and the structural government spending and output shock, respectively.
-The second row presents the posterior distributions of the correlation between the TFP proxy and the structural tax and government spending shock, respectively.
-With exogenous proxy variable, meaning $\mu_j=0$ in Equation (\ref{eq: propxy prior application tau g y}), the proxy prior shrinks towards shocks with no systematic correlation with the proxy variables as indicated by the solid lines in Figure \ref{fig:exogeneity}.
-However, this is not the case.
-Specifically, the data provides evidence against the exogeneity assumptions and the estimator stops to shrink towards the exogenous proxy solution.
+The two graphs in the first column show the posterior distributions of the correlation between the tax proxy and the structural government spending and output shock, respectively.
+The second column presents the posterior distributions of the correlation between the TFP proxy and the structural tax and government spending shock, respectively.
+The third column shows the posterior distributions of the correlation between the military spending proxy and the structural tax and output shock, respectively.
+With an exogenous proxy variable, meaning $\mu_j=0$, the proxy prior shrinks toward shocks without systematic correlation with the proxy variables.
+However, the data provide evidence against the exogeneity assumptions and the model prevents shrinkage towards some exogeneity assumptions.
 For example, the tax proxy has a clear negative correlation with the output shock.
 Put differently, positive (negative) output shocks coincide with negative (positive) values for the tax instrument.
 Intuitively, not accounting for this correlation leads to identified tax cuts that also include exogenous increases in output, and vice versa, which increases the size of the estimated tax multiplier.
-Concerning the TFP proxy, we find some evidence that the instrument is negatively correlated with exogenous government spending shocks.
-Therefore, the TFP proxy identifies positive (negative) output shocks that also include negative (positive) government spending shocks which reduces the fraction of GDP movements explained by the identified output shocks.
-As a result, the estimated government spending elasticity is reduced which, as already discussed above, increases the size of the estimated government spending multiplier.
+Concerning the TFP proxy, we find evidence that the instrument is negatively correlated with exogenous government spending shocks.
+Therefore, the TFP proxy identifies positive (negative) output shocks that also include negative (positive) government spending shocks, which reduces the fraction of GDP movements explained by the identified output shocks.
+As a result, the estimated government spending elasticity is reduced, which as shown in \cite{caldara2017analytics}, increases the size of the estimated government spending multiplier.
+Finally, the military spending proxy seems to fulfill the exogeneity assumptions.
+The correlations with the structural tax shock and the output shock, respectively, are centered around zero.